Epic-Breakfast-Productions/OpenQuarterMaster/deployment/Single Host/docs/Architecture Overview.md

 ### Networking

-The networking of this system is facilitated by Docker, and the [nginx infrastructure component](../Infrastructure/nginx).
+The networking of this system is facilitated by Docker, and the [traefik infrastructure component](../Infrastructure/traefik).

 All services are run directly on the container network `oqm-internal`.
 This keeps all services close and reachable to each other, but unavailable to the outside world by default.
-Outside is then provided through the  [nginx reverse proxy.](../Infrastructure/nginx).
+Outside is then provided through the [traefik reverse proxy.](../Infrastructure/traefik).

 Some services could be directly exposed to the net for specific use cases, but it is recommended to keep things going through the proxy.